in the cacao forest

 I had long been fascinated by Mayan astrology and its powerful symbols.
 Years before I ever set foot in Guatemala, a dear friend, Kairi Kivirähk, gifted me a Mayan astrology reading with Mark Elmy.
 That reading quietly opened the next door on my path.
 What followed was a deepening study with Mark, unfolding naturally, step by step.
 It brought me profound insights—not only into earthly life, but also into the intimate connection between human experience and the elements.

 I also understood why I am the way I am and why others are the way they are...
-This understanding and compassion opened my heart even more and gave my life a deeper purpose.
+This understanding and compassion opened my heart even more and gave my life a deeper compassion and purpose.

 These circles left a deep imprint on me, and with each gathering, my understanding grew stronger.
 The more I witnessed, the more I realized how vast and profound the cacao’s wisdom truly is.
 I understood the beauty and pain of being human..